Jolg42/awesome-typography/README.md

 * [EmojiOne](https://github.com/Ranks/emojione) EmojiOne™ is the open emoji standard. #iwantemojione http://emojione.com/
 * [No @font-face Syntax will ever be Bulletproof, Nor Should It Be](https://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/)
 * [Typography is impossible](https://medium.engineering/typography-is-impossible-5872b0c7f891) The practical guide to why laying out type never quite does what you want.
+* [JavaScript has a Unicode problem](https://mathiasbynens.be/notes/javascript-unicode) The way JavaScript handles Unicode is… surprising, to say the least.
+* [homebrew-webfonttools](https://github.com/bramstein/homebrew-webfonttools) Homebrew formulae for font tools.
+* [Font Falsehoods](https://github.com/RoelN/Font-Falsehoods) Falsehoods programmers believe about fonts.
+* [Letterpress Digest](http://letterpressdigest.com) The new podcast about letterpress.
+* [fontspeed](https://www.fontspeed.io/) Newsletter on font loading by @zachleat
+* [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG) Font Awesome split to individual SVG and PNG files of different sizes along with Node.JS based generator.

 ## Fonts
 * [Nanofont](https://github.com/bramstein/nanofont) A nano font for testing font format support (TrueType, WOFF, WOFF2).